gtiosclub/rails-site/app/assets/tutorials/home.md

 # [CLICK HERE FOR TUTORIALS](tutorials)
 ## Announcements
+STATE FARM PRESENTATION this week on Thursday March 10th.
+Andrew from State Farm will come and talk about AutoLayouts!
+Come and learn how to organize your views

 We completed the first 4 steps of the MakeSchool Notes tutorial.
 Go and catch up here: